kkamkou/node-gelf-pro/README.md

   transform: [], // optional; transformers for a message
   broadcast: [], // optional; listeners of a message
   levels: {}, // optional; default: see the levels section below
+  aliases: {}, // optional; default: see the aliases section below
   adapterName: 'udp', // optional; currently supported "udp", "tcp" and "tcp-tls"; default: udp
   adapterOptions: { // this object is passed to the adapter.connect() method
     // common